MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ## Formulas

-DAX formulas are essential for creating calculations in calculated columns and measures, and securing your data by using row level filters.
-To create formulas for calculated columns and measures, you will use the formula bar along the top of the model designer window or the DAX Editor.
-To create formulas for row filters, you will use the Role Manager dialog box.
+DAX formulas are essential for creating calculations in calculated columns and measures, and securing your data by using row-level security.
+To create formulas for calculated columns and measures, use the formula bar along the top of the model designer window or the DAX Editor.
+To create formulas for row-level security, use the Role Manager or Manage roles dialog box.
 Information in this section is meant to get you started with understanding the basics of DAX formulas.

 ### Formula basics